openstack-k8s-operators/dev-docs/extra_mounts.md

 # Strategy to provide files to services (extraMounts)

+ExtraMounts represent a feature that aims to extend the operators CRs and provide an interface to inject files to services.

 ## The problem

 - Provide configuration and credentials files for the storage backend.
   The Ceph cluster configuration and keyring files is one such example, and we need those files in Cinder service (volume and backup), Glance service, and Compute nodes.
-Another example would be certificates for HTTPS requests to the storage array.
+Another example would be certificates for HTTPS requests to the storage array, policy files, asset files in case of Horizon, and any other relevant configuration file that is required by the service.

 - Some Cinder drivers rely on the ability to bind mount directories in order to access content (could be data or an executable!) on the host.

 - Some deployments run out of space in disk because of the local image conversion that happens on the create volume from image operation, so we need a way to use an NFS share for it.

 - Some drivers need to preserve data that they store during runtime and that expect to be present when the service is restarted.